Resources / Templates

 Frequently asked questions

-Generally, payments of $600 or more for services to a non-corporate vendor over the year are reportable, with exceptions such as legal and medical payments that can apply to corporations too.
+Generally, payments at or above the reporting threshold for services to a non-corporate vendor over the year are reportable.
+That threshold is $600 for 2025 payments and rises to $2,000 for payments made on or after January 1, 2026 (then indexed for inflation), so confirm the figure for the payment year you are filing.
+Exceptions such as legal and medical payments can apply to corporations too.
 Payments made by card or third-party networks are excluded because they are reported on a 1099-K instead.

 You need a current W-9 for every vendor that may be 1099-reportable so you have their legal name, address, and TIN on file.
 Collecting W-9s when you onboard a vendor avoids a last-minute chase during filing season.